-The investment rules, regulatory ratios and temporary provisions applicable under the current regulations are derived from the French Monetary and Financial Code as well as European Regulation 2017/1131.
+The investment rules, regulatory ratios and temporary provisions applicable under the current regulations are derived from the French Monetary and Financial Code as well as from European Regulation 2017/1131.

-The principal financial instruments and investment techniques used by the Fund are specified in section II.2 of the prospectus, entitled "Special provisions".
+The financial instruments and management techniques used by the Fund are described in section II.2 of the prospectus, "Specific provisions".